Punta Arenas: Penal colony

 In 1843 the Chilean government sent an expedition to build a fort and establish a permanent settlement on the shores of the Strait of Magellan.
-It built and commissioned a schooner called Goleta Ancud.
-Under the command of John Williams Wilson, Chilean Navy, it transported a crew of 21 people (captain, eighteen crew, and two women), plus cargo, to accomplish the mandate.
+It built and commissioned a schooner called Goleta Ancud which, under the command of John Williams Wilson of the Chilean Navy, transported a crew of 21 people (captain, eighteen crew, and two women), plus cargo, to accomplish the mandate.
 The founding act of the settlement took place on 21 September 1843.

 The fort was well-positioned on a small rocky peninsula, but the location could not support a proper civilian settlement.
-With this in mind the Military Governor, José de los Santos Mardones, decided in 1848 to move the settlement to its current location, along the Las Minas river, and renamed it Punta Arenas.
+With that in mind, in 1848, the military governor, José de los Santos Mardones, decided to move the settlement to its current location, along the Las Minas river, and renamed it Punta Arenas.

 In the mid-19th century, Chile used Punta Arenas as a penal colony and a disciplinary posting for military personnel with "problematic" behaviour.
 It also settled immigrants there.
-In December 1851, a prisoners' mutiny led by Lieutenant Cambiaso, resulted in the murder of Governor Muñoz Gamero and the priest, and the destruction of the church and the hospital.
+In December 1851, a prisoners' mutiny led by Lieutenant Cambiaso, resulted in the murder of Governor Muñoz Gamero and the resident priest, and the destruction of the church and the hospital.
 The mutiny was put down by Commander Stewart of HMS Virago assisted by two Chilean ships: Indefatigable and Meteoro.

 In 1867, President José Joaquín Pérez issued a decree offering land grants in an effort to get Chileans or foreigners to settle around Punta Arenas.
 The first British immigrants arrived in 1867, and their number increased as sheep farming grew in the Chilean Magallanes.
 The greatest immigration continued to be by the British until 1906, when Croatians surpassed them in numbers.

 An 1877 mutiny, known as El motín de los artilleros (Mutiny of the Artillerymen), led to the destruction of a large part of the town and the murder of many civilians not directly associated with the prison.
 In time the city was restored.
 The growth of the sheep farming industry and the discovery of gold, as well as increasing trade via sailing ships, attracted many new settlers, and the town began to prosper.

 Economic boom

 Between about 1890 and 1940, the Magallanes region became an important sheep-raising region, with one company (Sociedad Explotadora de Tierra del Fuego) controlling over 11000 km2.
-In 1910, Sociedad Explotadora merged with Sociedad Ganader, resulting in a company possessing 3 million hectares in southern Chile and Argentina, with over 2 million head of sheep.
+In 1910, Sociedad Explotadora merged with Sociedad Ganadera, resulting in a company possessing 3 million hectares in southern Chile and Argentina, with over two million head of sheep.
 The headquarters of this company and the residences of the owners were in Punta Arenas.
 The Sarah Braun Museum is now established at the former Braun-Menéndez mansion, in the centre of Punta Arenas.

 The Punta Arenas harbour, although exposed to storms, was considered one of the most important in Chile before the construction of the Panama Canal.
 It was used as a coaling station by the steamships transiting between the Atlantic and Pacific oceans.
 Today it is mostly used by tourism cruises and scientific expeditions.